wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/hardcore-virgin-joomla.md

 -----------------------------------

 You then need the url that you want to use for your website.
-If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to linode as described in ./adt-build-machine-scripts/blob/master/doco/AgileToolkitDeployment/Nameservers.md
+If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to linode as described [here](../../Deployment/Nameservers.md)

 >     linode_dns_name="www.testdeploy.com"